fahadkaleem/Geeks-for-Geeks/README.md

 # Geeks-for-Geeks
-Solutions to Problems listen on http://www.geeksforgeeks.org/
+Solutions to Problems listed on http://www.geeksforgeeks.org/